zonneplan/KiBot/README.md

             - `highlight_padding`: [number=1.5] [0,1000] How much the highlight extends around the component [mm].
             - `highlight_style`: [string='stroke:none;fill:#ff0000;opacity:0.5;'] SVG code for the highlight style.
             - `vcut`: [string='#bf2600'] Color for the V-CUTS.
+        - `add_to_variant`: [boolean=true] The `show_components` list is added to the list of components indicated by the variant (fitted and not excluded).
+                            This is the old behavior, but isn't intuitive because the `show_components` meaning changes when a variant is used.
+                            To get a more coherent behavior disable this option, and `none` will always be `none`.
+                            Also `all` will be what the variant says.
         - `dnf_filter`: [string|list(string)='_none'] Name of the filter to mark components as not fitted.
                         A short-cut to use for simple cases where a variant is an overkill.
         - `dpi`: [number=300] [10,1200] Dots per inch (resolution) of the generated image.